salikadave/freshers-interview-checklist/README.md

 If you have questions that will add value to this repository, please open a pull request!
 Steps to open a pull request:

-* Fork this repository
+* Fork / clone this repository `git clone https://github.com/salikadave/freshers-interview-checklist.git`
-* Create a branch with your name
+* Create a branch with your name `jane-add-sql-questions`
-* Commit your changes to your branch
+* Commit your changes to your branch `git commit -m "add 3 procedural sql questions"`
-* Compare changes with repo's `master` branch with your repo
+* Compare changes with this repo's `master` branch with your forked/cloned version `freshers-interview-questions:master` and `freshers-interview-questions:jane-add-sql-questions`
 * Open a pull request
+* Head over to the [discussions](https://github.com/salikadave/freshers-interview-checklist/discussions) if you are stuck at any step.

 **Special Mention**